Image: Easy money

 Consider reducing your costs as a way to self-finance your business.

 Businesses incur costs, such as small but regular payments that slip beneath the radar.
-Work with your accountant to identify unnecessary expenses and ways to save on costs — review operational details like slow collections, bad debtors and redundant or excessive inventory.
+Work with your accountant to identify unnecessary expenses and ways to save on costs — review operational details like slow collections, bad debtors, and redundant or excessive inventory.

 Research alternatives